 Fort Snelling State Park has 18 miles of gravel hike/bike trails and 5 miles of paved multi-use trails.
 (Pike Island’s trails are for foot traffic only.)
 Much of the trail system follows the Minnesota River with a bridge over to Picnic Island.
 A fun family event to explore the Park by bike.
 Here’s the Fort Snelling map.

-Gateway State Trail (St. Paul, Maplewood, North St, Paul)
+Gateway State Trail (Saint Paul, Maplewood, North Saint Paul)